wheelercj/pizzazz/README.md

 }
 ```

-To print emoji, the file must be [saved with the UTF-8 encoding](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-save-and-open-files-with-encoding?view=vs-2022) and your code must run in a modern terminal (such as [Windows Terminal](https://aka.ms/terminal); see [how to run your C++ app in Windows Terminal](https://wheelercj.github.io/notes/pages/20220506214620.html)).
+To print emoji, the file must be [saved with the UTF-8 encoding](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-save-and-open-files-with-encoding?view=vs-2022) (_without_ signature/BOM) and your code must run in a modern terminal (such as [Windows Terminal](https://aka.ms/terminal); see [how to run your C++ app in Windows Terminal](https://wheelercj.github.io/notes/pages/20220506214620.html)).

 Here's an example of `dedent` which removes indentation from a multiline string, and `getline_ac` which can give autocomplete suggestions (not autocorrect) and has optional built-in input validation: